ESG Topics A-Z

 Progress

-In 2021, our diverse supplier spend was more than $1.6 billion in the United States.
-This includes Tier 2 spend reported by non-diverse suppliers, further demonstrating PepsiCo's commitment to expanding engagement of diverse suppliers in our supply chain.
+In 2022, our diverse supplier spend was more than $1 billion in the United States.
+This includes Tier 2 diverse supplier spend1 reported by non-diverse suppliers, further demonstrating PepsiCo's commitment to expanding engagement of diverse suppliers in our supply chain.

 In pursuing supplier diversity, we have made progress, yet face challenges along the way.